SWiT/RobotFightClub/README.md

 The game is simple.
 Each robot tries to pop the balloon of the other robots and be the last alive.

-We are currently in back in alpha stages.
+We are currently back in alpha stages.
 The old python code didn't scale and was too sensitive for changing lighting conditions.
-The current Beaglebone Black based solution has one BBB running rfcscanner per 4'x6' arena section.
+The current Beaglebone Black based solution has one BBB running rfcscanner per 4'x6' arena section so it will scale very well.
+By using C++ instead of Python the OpenCV libraries should give better control of camera focus and exposure along with a reduced footprint.

 ###You will need:
 A PC Running Ubuntu 14.04 or your preferred Linux Distribution.
 A webcam capable of 1080p or higher resolution.
-A printed set of datamatrices (the arena corners C0-C3 and a two digit number like 00-03).
+A printed set of datamatrices (the arena corners C0-C3 and two digit numbers 00-03).
 A Beaglebone Black with 4GB+ of storage (8GB+ Recommended).

 ###Setup rfcserver (Linux PC)